 - The Annunciation

 - “The Annunciation” by Duccio shows the angel Gabriel announcing to the Virgin Mary that she will conceive and become the mother of Jesus, the Son of God.
 Also depicted is the Holy Spirit, represented by a dove.
 This tempera on a wood painting was the opening scene on the front predella, which visually describes Christ’s childhood in a series of pictures.
-Named the Maestà of Duccio it is an altarpiece composed of many individual paintings commissioned by the city of Siena in 1308 from the artist Duccio di Buoninsegna.
+Named the Maestà of Duccio, it is an altarpiece composed of many individual paintings commissioned by the city of Siena in 1308 from the artist Duccio di Buoninsegna.
 Museum: National Gallery, London

 - Maestà by Duccio is an altarpiece composed of many individual paintings commissioned by the city of Siena in 1308.
 The front panels depict a large enthroned Madonna and Child with saints and angels, and a predella of the Childhood of Christ with prophets.
-The reverse has the rest of a combined cycle of the Life of the Virgin and the Life of Christ in a total of forty-three small scenes.
+The reverse has the rest of a combined cycle of the Life of the Virgin and the Life of Christ.
+There is a total of forty-three small scenes.
 Unfortunately, several panels are now lost or can be seen in some leading museums across the world.
 The base of the panel has an inscription that reads: “Holy Mother of God, be thou the cause of peace for Siena and life to Duccio because he painted thee thus.”
 Though it took a generation for its effect truly to be felt, Duccio’s Maestà set Italian painting on a course leading away from the Byzantine art styles of art adhering to early methods as laid down by religious tradition towards more direct presentations of reality.
 Museum: Museo dell’Opera Metropolitana del Duomo, Siena

 - Artist: Duccio di Buoninsegna